BillJr99/Ursinus-CS475/_pages/Activities/activity-routing.md

         - "What would happen if the graph had a negative weight edge cycle?"
         - "Execute the Bellman-Ford Algorithm on the graph above, using node <strong>a</strong> as the source."
         - "How many cost comparisons are required to execute this algorithm?"
+        - "Why might one use the Bellman-Ford Algorithm instead of Dijkstra's Algorithm for routing, when Dijkstra's Algorithm is more time efficient on a single host?"
+        - "How does a node learn what the network topology looks like to facilitate these computations?"
       embed: |
         <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/RIP?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
     - model: |